jup-ag/space-station/docs/index.md

 ## Building World Class Swap Experiences Together

-Our goal is simple: Help you give world class experiences for your users with as little work as possible, regardless of your use case or neeeds.
+Our goal is simple: Help you give world class experiences for your users with as little work as possible, regardless of your use case or needs.

 We offer a wide range of tools to make it possible, including: